All Products

 • Scenarios

-• In multiple leader mode, conflict detection is required for all write operations.
+• Multiple leader mode: Conflict detection is required for all write operations.

-• In single leader mode, if a primary/secondary switchover is performed and write transactions are executed before the relay logs of the original primary node are applied on the new primary node, conflict detection is also required.
+• Single leader mode: If a primary/secondary switchover is performed and write transactions are executed before the relay logs of the original primary node are applied on the new primary node, conflict detection is required.

 • Implementation

-All nodes including the source node in the cluster use the hash values of all data rows that are modified by the current transaction as keys, read the values of the keys from the authentication information array, and put these values into a GTID set.
-The GTID set specifies the transactions that must be committed before the current transaction is committed.
-This GTID set is hereinafter referred to as the dependency set.
+• All nodes in the cluster use the hash values of all data rows that are modified by the current transaction to read the required values from the authentication information array, and put these values into a dependency set.
+The dependency set indicates the transactions that must be completed before the current transaction is committed.

 Before the current transaction is committed or written to the relay log, the system compares the commitment set and dependency set from the following aspects: